go-iiif/go-iiif/README.md

 For example the level 2 spec does not say GIF outputs is required so the level 2 compliance definition in `go-iiif` disables it by default.
 If you are using a graphics engine (not `libvips` though) that can produce GIF files you would enable it here.

-Likewise if you need to disable a feature that is supported by not required (for example `rotationArbitrary`) or even things that are required but can't be used for... well, that's your business right?
+Likewise you may need to disable a feature that is supported by not required or features that are required but can't be used for one reason or another.
+For example `libvips` does not allow support for the following feature: `sizeByDistortedWh (size), rotationArbitrary (rotation), bitonal (quality)`.

 Finally, maybe you've got an IIIF implementation that [knows how to do things not defined in the spec](https://github.com/thisisaaronland/go-iiif/issues/1).
 This is also where you would add them.